Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman Space Telescope: Discussion

 As discussed in Section \ref{sec:methods}, varying $N^{t_E}_{\text{bins}}$ and $N^{\text{mass}}$ will change the overall uncertainty and mass resolution of the reconstructed mass function.
 This is particularly relevant in the case of $N^{\text{mass}}$, for which the adoption of a large number of parameterized values can lead to what we term ``bin confusion.''
 This occurs when $M_k$ and $M_{k+1}$ are sufficiently close to one another that the effects of varying $\Phi(M_k)$ and $\Phi(M_{k+1})$ are statistically indistinguishable, leading to a strong degeneracy between nearby values.
 This inflates the associated uncertainty on any given $\Phi(M_k)$.

 Useful plots to diagnose this behavior are of the form shown in Fig. \ref{fig:tEhists}.
 These plots show the $t_E$ distribution for the truth mass function as a stacked histogram, where each color contains the events closest in log-space to a particular $M_k$ in mass.
 At a qualitative level, the way to interpret one of these plots is that the most strongly constrained masses will be the ones that dominate in at least one bin of the $t_E$ distribution.
 This is because, if one mass $M_k$ dominates in a bin, then variations in $\Phi(M_k)$ will lead to large relative changes in the height of the corresponding $t_E$ bin.
 With this in mind, we see from Fig. \ref{fig:tEhists} that the most constrained masses will be $0.1\, M_\oplus$ (tan, dominating in the $t_E = 10^{-2}$ day bin) and $10\, M_\oplus$ (green, dominating in the $t_E = 10^{-1.5} - 10^{-0.5}$ day bins) for the the MOA and Coleman mass functions, respectively.
 Comparing to Fig. \ref{fig:moneyplot}, we see that these values do in fact correspond to the masses with lowest uncertainty in the reconstruction, as expected.
+We have additionally shown the predicted contribution to the $t_E$ distributions from the brown dwarf population, which dominates the FFP distribution at $t_E \gtrsim 1$ day.
+This leads to increased uncertainty on the mass reconstruction of the FFPs, and, is largely responsible for the larger uncertainty in the $\sim1000 M_\oplus$ range seen in Fig. \ref{fig:moneyplot}, even though by the logic above, this mass bin should be well-constrained since it dominates the FFP distribution in the $t_E > 1$ day bins.